sid-the-loser/Animation-and-AI-Final-Project-Stage-2/Project/Where is Stage1.md

 has a lot more changes added to it compared to the Stage1 of the assignment.

 ### Some other reasons...
-- Cloning the repo wont take too long
+- Cloning this repo wont take too long
 - Wont have to worry about accedentally changing anything in the previous stage